 You can change these limits by setting the value of the

 KUBE_MAX_PD_VOLS environment variable, and then starting the scheduler.

-When the dynamic volume limits feature is enabled, Kubernetes automatically determines the node type and supports the appropriate number of attachable volumes for the node.
+For volumes managed by in-tree volume plugins, Kubernetes automatically determines the Node type and enforces the appropriate maximum number of volumes for the node.
 For example:

-For Amazon EBS disks on M5/C5 instance types, Kubernetes allows only 25 volumes to be attached to a node.
-For other instance types on Amazon Elastic Compute Cloud (EC2), Kubernetes allows 39 volumes to be attached to a node.
+For Amazon EBS disks on M5,C5,R5,T3 and Z1D instance types, Kubernetes allows only 25 volumes to be attached to a Node.
+For other instance types on Amazon Elastic Compute Cloud (EC2), Kubernetes allows 39 volumes to be attached to a Node.